-There are some common words that should follow specific usage:
+There are some common words that should follow specific usage in text:

-- cloud-init: Always hyphenated.
-Follows sentence case, so only capitalised at the start of a sentence (e.g., Cloud-init). - metadata, datasource: One word. - user data, vendor data: Two words, not to be combined or hyphenated.
+- cloud-init: Always hyphenated, and follows sentence case, so only capitalised at the start of a sentence. - metadata, datasource: One word. - user data, vendor data: Two words, not to be combined or hyphenated.